 has defeated the villains who Cursed Him With Awesome

 — saved his loved ones in the process, turned some cynics into optimists, and used the only antidote for his mutation to selflessly cure the Littlest Cancer Patient

 .
-His love interest still wants to be with you, even with his transformation and new powers... but he don't exist anymore.
+His love interest still wants to be with him, even with his transformation and new powers... but he don't exist any more.
 He's a freak.
 He tells her the man she loved is gone, he's something else now, and he leaves.
 She cries his name as he walk away into the night - to save the innocent and help the helpless.

 : The protagonist either is a newly-minted superhero or has transformed

 yet benevolent creature.
 He must abandon his initial goals and romance to either walk the hero's path alone or find a means to counteract his current transformation (good luck with that